DrTaDa/AGI_ML_intelligence/README.md

 # Advances toward AGI and understanding of intelligence

-Repository of ressources I use to write and do research about the human intelligence and the creation of and artificial general intelligence (AGI).
+Repository of ressources about the human intelligence and artificial general intelligence (AGI).
 I am not interested here about progress and research in machine learning, however some research on ML might be relevant to the discussion.
+I will not discuss here the topic of the threat AGI might pose or the danger of AI/ML.

 ## Collection of ressources